How to become a wardrobe assistant

 - casual work as a costume 'daily' or temporary helper on film and TV sets

-You can find more details about how to become a wardrobe assistant through Get into Theatre.
+You can learn more about being a wardrobe assistant from Get into Theatre.

-You can find out more about creative careers from Discover Creative Careers.
+You can get further details about creative careers from Discover Creative Careers.